bachya/simplisafe-python/README.md

 # Return the SimpliSafe identifier for this system:
 primary_system.system_id
+# >>> 1234ABCD

 # Return the SimpliSafe version:
 primary_system.version
+# >>> 2

+# Return a list of events for the system (with an optional start timestamp and
+# number of events):
+await primary_system.get_events(from_timestamp=1534035861, num_events=2)
+# >>> return {"numEvents": 2, "lastEventTimestamp": 1534035861, "events": [{...}]}

+# Set the state of the system:
+await primary_system.set_away()
+await primary_system.set_home()
+await primary_system.set_off()

+# Get the latest values from the system; by default, include both system info
+# and sensor info and use cached values (both can be overridden):
+await primary_system.update(refresh_location=True, cached=True)
 ```

+### A Note on Updating

+There is one crucial difference between V2 and V3 systems when updating:

+* V2 systems, which only use 2G cell connectivity, will be slower to update than V3 systems when those V3 systems are connected to WiFi.
+* V2 systems will audibly announce, "Your settings have been synchronized."
+V3 systems will not.
+Unfortunately, this cannot currently be worked around.

 ## V2 Properties and Methods